 Running in two large, deep-grooved ball races, the spindle was hardened and ground, fitted by the makers with a Jacobs 1A 1/4" capacity chuck and with a throat clearance of 2.625" from its centre line.

-Made from a high-quality cast iron, the 5.5" x 4" (140 x 100 mm) table had a ground top surface and was lifted and lowered through a travel of 0.1875" by a fulcrum lever, the mechanism being fitted with an adjustable screw stop.
+Made from high-quality cast iron, the 5.5" x 4" (140 x 100 mm) table had a ground top surface and was lifted and lowered through a travel of 0.1875" by a fulcrum lever, the mechanism being fitted with an adjustable screw stop.
 As well as the short drilling travel, the table was adjustable for coarse settings up and down a 1.5-inch (38 mm) ground column that allowed a maximum clearance between chuck and table of 4.75" (120 mm).

 Sold alongside the Mk.
 1, and not replacing it, the 71 lb ((32.5 kg) Junior Mk.
-2 was a more expensive option that incorporated a number of improvements and refinements including a larger 6" x 6.75" (152 x 170 mm) table that was lifted and lowered by a sensitive rack-and-pinion mechanism, the position of the operating handle being adjustable into any one of sixteen positions through 360º.
+2 was a more expensive option that incorporated several improvements and refinements including a larger 6" x 6.75" (152 x 170 mm) table that was lifted and lowered by a sensitive rack-and-pinion mechanism, the position of the operating handle being adjustable into any one of sixteen positions through 360º.
 As well as the chuck-to-table clearance being enlarged to a much more useful 7.5", both the throat clearance and drilling depth were also increased, the former to 5.25 (123 mm) inches and the latter to 2 inches (51 mm).
 While a chuck guard had only been fitted as standard on late versions of the Mk.
 1, on the Mk.
 2 both it and an inbuilt light unit were included as part of the standard specification.